brownplt/pyret-lang/docs/introduction.markdown

 preferred, as thinking / talking about functions is easier when they have names.

+Bindings are visible at the same scope level and in any nested scope (ie, local function definitions, etc).

 Sometimes you want to be able to change the value in a variable.
 For example, we might have a deeply nested computation that needs to record that sometimes specific happened, and threading the result out